deng-gdb/eurostat-gdp/README.md

   - After you generate them, copy the key to a secure location, because that API keys cannot be revealed again in the UI.
 - Login to Prefect Cloud with this API Key
   - Run the following command: `prefect cloud login -k '<your-api-key>'`

+#### Set up SSH access to the Compute Engine VM instances on local machine

+- **Create an SSH key pair on local machine.**
+  - If you connect to GCP Compute Engine virtual machine (VM) instances using third party tools or OpenSSH, you need to add a key to your VM before you can connect.
+If you don't have an SSH key, you must create one.
+  - Create SSH key pair in accordance with the following GCP guidance: [Create SSH keys](https://cloud.google.com/compute/docs/connect/create-ssh-keys)
+    - Open a terminal window and run the following command: `ssh-keygen -t rsa -f ~/.ssh/<key_file_name> -C <user_name> -b 2048`, where:
+      - <key_file_name>: the name for your SSH key file, replace it by your own value
+      - <user_name>: your username on the VM, replace it by your own value
+    - This comand will create two files in the .ssh folder: <key_file_name> (private key) and <key_file_name>.pub (public key)
+- **Upload the created ssh public key to GCP Compute Engine.**
+  - Copy the content of the <key_file_name>.pub
+  - Go to the your `GCP project console -> Compute Engine -> Settings -> Metadata -> SSH keys -> Add SSH Key`.
+  - Insert the copied content of the <key_file_name>.pub -> Save.
+  - All instances in this project will use this ssh key.
+- **Cnfigure SSH access on the local machine.**
+  - Make sure that the gcloud SDK is configured for your project:
+    - Run `gcloud config list` to see your active gcp configuration details.
+    - If you have multiple google accounts but the active configuration does not match the account you want - run the following command: `gcloud config configurations activate my-account`
+    - If the active configuration matches your account but points to a different project - run the following command: `gcloud config set project my-project`
+  - Start the created VM instance in the Google Cloud dashboard.
+  - Go to the ~/.ssh folder and run `gcloud compute config-ssh`
+    - This comand creates `~/.ssh/config` file for your ssh gcp connection
+    - If you did not have already a SSH key, a pair of public and private SSH keys, this command will create them.
+    - The output of this command will provide you the host name for the ssh connection to your instance in the format: `<instance>.<zone>.<project>`.
+    - Now you should be able to open the SSH connection to your VM instance: `ssh <instance>.<zone>.<project>`
+  - **You should run this command** `gcloud compute config-ssh` **each time when your VMs instances are stopped and started again** in order to update `~/.ssh/config` file and set up new value for External IP for your instance.
+This IP is changed every time when the instance stopped and restart again.
+  - Thease are some other usefull gcloud SDK commands:
+    - `gcloud compute instances list` - provides a list of your available instances
+    - `gcloud compute instances start <instance_name>` - starts your instance
+    - `gcloud compute instances stop <instance_name>` - stops your instance

 ### Create GCP project infrastructure with Terraform